searchlight/icinga-operator/docs/cluster-alerts/pod_exists.md

 # Check pod_exists

-This is used to check Kubernetes pod existence.
+Check command `pod_exists` is used to check existence of pods in a Kubernetes cluster.

-ClusterAlert `env` prints the list of environment variables in searchlight-operator pods.
-This check command is used to test Searchlight.

 ## Spec
-`env` check command has no variables.
+`pod_exists` has the following variables:
+- `selector` - Label selector for pods whose existence are checked.
+- `podName` - Name of Kubernetes pod whose existence is checked.
+- `count` - Number of expected Kubernetes pods

 Execution of this command can result in following states:
 - OK
-- WARNING
 - CRITICAL
 - UNKNOWN